misachi/pg_wal_ext/README.md

 # pg_wal_ext
 Read WAL files and generate SQL from WAL

+Developed and tested on Postgres v17 which was compiled from source -- I will be working on testing it on PG16 as well🤞🏾

 A Postgres extension to read logged WAL records and attempt to decode the records and generate SQL for DML operations.
 One possible use case would be for database restoration(has limitations) or audit purposes.

 # Installation